13 times Fox News, its hosts, and contributors publicly apologized in 2018

-Under the leadership of CEO Suzanne Scott, Fox News has made it a priority to crack down on offensive comments by guests and contributors in 2018.
+- Fox News' leadership has made it a priority to crack down on offensive comments by guests and contributors in 2018.

+- This year, Fox News apologized for Kid Rock calling Joy Behar a "b---", a guest comparing Hillary Clinton to herpes, and a contributor using a derogatory term to describe the late Sen. John McCain.

 Cable news shows served as the battleground for some of the most heated of political debates of 2018, and Fox News was no exception.